 First aid is emergency care given immediately to an injured person.

-First aid helps to minimize injury and future disability, and in serious cases, it may save a life.
+First aid helps prevent injury and future disability.
+In serious cases, it may save a life.

 First aid services are required under the Occupational Health and Safety Regulation.
 The level of first aid at your workplace is determined by:

 - Staff numbers